javascript-tutorial/en.javascript.info/5-regular-expressions/08-regexp-greedy-and-lazy/article.md

 alert( str.match(reg) ); // <a href="link" class="doc">
 ```

-...But what if there are many links in the text?
+It worked.
+But let's see what happens if there are many links in the text?

 ```js run
 let str = '...<a href="link1" class="doc">... <a href="link2" class="doc">...';